szepeviktor/debian-server-tools/CV.md

 :two: Dual benefit for #SaaS manufacturers.

 1. **Operations**: Running your application including infrastructure and testing source code
-1. **Research**: Provide the results of my research covering the whole life cycle of a web application
+1. **Consulting**: Provide the results of my research covering the whole life cycle of web applications

 ### About operations